alphaqu/notalpha-docs/docs/dashloader/cache/dashobject.md

 ## Exporting
 Exporting is when DashLoader has deserialized its cache and wants to now convert its DashObjects to the original Objects.
-The Dashable interface is inherited by all DashObjects and it contains the methods DashLoader uses when exporting the objects.
+The DashObject interface contains the methods DashLoader uses when exporting the objects.

 ```java
 // The preExport methods runs before the DashObject is exported.